CCF WA will present the 2025 WA Civil Works Safety Forum in collaboration with Main Roads WA and the Public Transport Authority.

 2:30PM

-Panel discussion: thoughts and themes
+Panel discussion: Themes and takeaways

 Sarah Pettit (Georgiou), Sean Coyle (RJV), Phil D'Souza (Main Roads) and Anton Piccinin